Fleebee/javelin/ReadMe.md

 ## Summary

-This tool was created to assist in github version releases.
+A tool to automate github version releases for Tauri applications.
-It is a command line tool for automatic building, deploying and updating the manifest of a TAURI application.
+Handles version number increment by update type, building and deployment to Github Releases.

 ### TLDR :

-- enter required fields in javelin.conf.json
-- cargo run
+- run the tool
 - select update type
 - describe version changes
-- builds and deploys to github Releases / Gist
+- builds and deploys to github Releases / Gist while you drink a coffee

+## The Problem

+You've spent 20 hours adding a new quality of life feature.
+You're excited to release it to the masses but now you have to:

+- Update the version number in tauri.conf
+- Draft the release in Github
+- Update/Create the manifest in Gist
+- Add the Gist URL to tauri.conf
+- Build the Tauri project, copying your secret key to use
+- Upload the assets to Github Releases and copy the package url
+- Copy the signature file contents
+- Go back to Gists and update the JSON file with the package url and signature key

+Got more than one platform to deploy to?
+Get ready to do it all again.

-## Aim
+## The Solution

-I wanted a method to use Github to host the releases and manifest but didnt like the task of signing, manual uploads and release creation each time.
-The work I do requires multi plat always , so needed something painless to specify Major, Minor, Patch updates
+A command line tool that will ask you for the update type (Major, Minor, Patch) and a description and handle the rest for you.

-### The automated steps are:
+### The complete automated steps are:

 - Read configuration from the javelin.conf.json file
-- Increment the version number of the application by defining the update type in the CLI
+- Increment the version number of the application by defined type in the CLI
 - Obtain the secret key and password from a defined filepath on host machine and write into the system ENV
 - Trigger the tauri build command
 - Obtain the contents of the signature file from the created bundle directory